 Explore diverse LeetCode solutions in Python, C++, JavaScript, SQL, and TypeScript.
 Ideal for interview prep, learning, and code practice in multiple programming languages.
 Github Repo Link

-, write a function to check if they are the same or not.
+Given the roots of two binary trees p and q, write a function to check if they are the same or not.

 Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.